l

 Along the way, we stop to visit the pre-Columbian ruins of Quilmes.
 Unfortunately, they’re not too carefully restored.

 Shortly later, we arrive in Santa Maria.
 A rather nondescript town.
-A place where you can somehow feel the decline of Argentia’s living standard.
+A place where you can somehow feel the decline of Argentina’s living standard.

 Still, it’s ok to spend the night.